 Applying for work to protected trees (TPO & Conservation Areas)

 Applicants are advised to seek professional guidance prior to submission of an application.
-You must complete the application form the guidance note will help you.
-Please refer to the validation criteria on the Downloads.
+You must complete the application form.
+The guidance note will help you.
+Please refer to the validation criteria on the expandable Downloads section on this page.
 You can also apply online.
 You must give 6 weeks notice for any tree works.

 Please note that these applications will be on the internet on Public Access.